Skip to main content Skip to navigation

 Quantitative Methods for Interdisciplinary Research

-This is an introductory module - you do not need to have studied Maths at A level (or equivalent).
-This module is a requirement for certain pathways in Year Two, such as Economics.
+This is an introductory module - you do not need to have studied Maths at A Level (or equivalent).
 It will act as a prerequisite for more advanced analytical modules.

 The other half of your first year will consist of optional modules from across the University.
 This is your time to start exploring your interests and finding out where your passions lie.